MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 1. Run `vs_setup.exe --NoWeb` to install the VS2017 Shell and SQL Server Data Project.
 2. From the layouts folder run `SSDT-Setup-ENU.exe /install` and select SSIS/SSRS/SSAS.

- - Or for an unattended installation, run `SSDT-Setup-ENU.exe /INSTALLALL[:vsinstances] /passive`
+   - For an unattended installation, run `SSDT-Setup-ENU.exe /INSTALLALL[:vsinstances] /passive`.

 For available options, run `SSDT-Setup-ENU.exe /help`